 1. Losing Walt’s Touch.
 Some say this Rivers of America revision shaves down Walt’s vision for Frontierland.
 In my view, that day happened long ago.
 While Big Thunder Mountain is one of my favorite rides, it in no way holds my heart like the Mine Train Through Nature’s Wonderland.
-Cascade Peak, Bear Country, Beaver Valley, The Living Desert, The Devil’s Paint Pots and most of all The Rainbow Caverns were truly wonderful–even if the ride was a little lame.
-If you wanted excitement then they should have kept the Rainbow Ridge Pack Mules.
+Cascade Peak, Bear Country, Beaver Valley, The Living Desert, The Devil’s Paint Pots and, most of all, The Rainbow Caverns were truly wonderful–even if the ride was a little lame.
+If they wanted excitement, then they should have kept the Rainbow Ridge Pack Mules.
 It may have not been the wildest ride in the wilderness, but it was the most unpredictable.

-Add to this is Fantasmic!
-It was so charming along the New Orlean’s river front before that show came along.
+Added to this is Fantasmic!
+It was so charming along the New Orlean’s riverfront before that show came along.
 Now it’s just a massive concrete pathway with a freeway overpass cutting in front of Pirates of the Caribbean.
 Don’t miss me–Fantasmic! is a great show.
 But it did big things to ruining what was the charm of the waterfront at New Orlean’s Square.
-(While I’m in this location, can I also detour to say that taking Mickey Mouse Pancakes out of the River Belle Terrace isn’t helping either.
+(While I’m in this location, can I also detour to say that taking Mickey Mouse pancakes out of the River Belle Terrace isn’t helping either?
 Pancakes and the Rancho Del Zocalo do not go together.)

 Then there’s Tom Sawyer Island.
 I didn’t have a problem so much with the Pirate Lair thing going on.
 But the stage has ruined the quaintness of the Old Mill along the river front, with shells littered all over from pyro.